 Judge Colleen O'Toole

 Colleen Mary O’Toole was first elected to the Eleventh District Court of Appeals in 2004.
 Judge O’Toole left the Eleventh District at the end of her term in February 2011.
-Judge O’Toole founded On Demand Interpretation Services, LLC, an entrepreneurial start up that provides certified interpretation in 170 languages and American sign-language to public entities and their support networks.
-In 2012 Judge O’Toole was re-elected to the Eleventh District Court of Appeals.
+Judge O’Toole then founded On Demand Interpretation Services, LLC, an entrepreneurial start up that provides certified interpretation in 170 languages and American sign-language to public entities and their support networks.
+In 2012 Judge O’Toole was again elected to the Eleventh District Court of Appeals.

-Judge O’Toole’s has decided over 1500 cases 72 murders and authored over 500 opinions.
+Judge O’Toole’s has decided over 2000 cases, 72 murders and authored over 700 opinions.
 The Eleventh District Court of Appeals serves the counties of Lake, Geauga, Ashtabula, Portage and Trumbull.
 She is a member of the Ohio Judicial Conference and the Courts of Appeals Judges Association.
 She established a case management system which reduced backlog by 60% in the court of appeals.
 She advocated for efficiency and increased access to pro se litigants.
 She is dedicated to making sure that the courts remain a level playing-field for all parties.
 She is concerned about special interest groups that try to influence access to justice, often at the expense of the litigants or the public.

-Late Chief Justice Moyer appointed her to serve as a visiting judge on the Ohio Supreme Court death penalty appeal of State v.
+The late Chief Justice Moyer appointed her to serve as a visiting judge on the Ohio Supreme Court death penalty appeal of State v.
 White, 118 Ohio St.3d, 2008-Ohio-1623, 885 N.E.
 2nd 905.